Search Faculty by:

 As the co-director of the

-project that aims to create an indexed and federated repository of
+project that aims to create an indexed repository of oral histories,

-I teach courses on South Asia in global context, modern South Asia,
+I teach courses on intellectual history in global perspective, South Asia in the

 - "The Impossible Intimacies of MN Roy",